Hrant Dink: Trial

 The Dink murder trial opened in Istanbul on 2 July 2007.
 Eighteen people were charged at Istanbul Heavy Penal Court No 14 in connection with the journalist's assassination.
 Since the main suspect, Ogün Samast was younger than 18, the hearing was not public.
 Reportedly, the defendants Yasin Hayal and Erhan Tuncel repeated their testimonies given to the security forces and prosecutor.
 The court decided to release the defendants Osman Altay, Irfan Özkan, Salih Hacisalihoglu and Veysel Toprak to be tried without remand and adjourned the hearing to 1 October.

 On 25 July 2011, Samast was convicted of premeditated murder and illegal possession of a firearm by Istanbul's Heavy Juvenile Criminal Court.
 He was sentenced to 22 years and 10 months in prison, and could be eligible for parole in 2021, after serving two thirds of his sentence.
 Another suspect, Yasin Hayal, was convicted of ordering the murder and was sentenced to life imprisonment.

 In July 2014, the Turkish Supreme Court ruled that the investigation into the killing had been flawed, thus paving the way for trials of police officials and other public authorities.
 In the pursuit of this case hearings were held, and in January 2017 Ali Fuat Yılmazer, the former head of Turkey's police intelligence branch, gave testimony that the killing was "deliberately not prevented" and security authorities in Istanbul and Trabzon were responsible.

 The trials, based on two indictments dated 2015 and 2017 charging a total of 78 defendants, lingered on for several years.
-The 14th Heavy Penal Court in Istanbul finally issued its verdict during the 130th hearing on March 26, 2021.
+The 14th Heavy Penal Court in Istanbul finally issued its verdict during the 130th hearing on 26 March 2021.
 Former police chiefs Yılmazer and Ramazan Akyürek were issued life sentences for premeditated murder.
 26 defendants were sentenced to jail for various periods, while others were either acquitted or their judicial cases were separated from the murder trial.
-An appeals court upheld most of the rulings on May 5, 2022, as 11 defendants were still in prison as part of the judicial process.
+An appeals court upheld most of the rulings on 5 May 2022, as 11 defendants were still in prison as part of the judicial process.

-The family of Dink released a statement on March 26, 2021, announcing that the verdicts "could be able to convince neither themselves nor the public," while their lawyer stressed that several public officials who took part in the murder were not even put on trial.
+The family of Dink released a statement on 26 March 2021, announcing that the verdicts "could be able to convince neither themselves nor the public," while their lawyer stressed that several public officials who took part in the murder were not even put on trial.

+After serving 16 years and 10 months of his prison sentence of 22 years and 10 months, Samast was released on parole "for good behaviour" on 15 November 2023.

+On the 6th of December, an Istanbul court imposed an international travel ban on Samast.
+The next week, on December 13, Samast applied for a name change, saying "At a young age, I got involved in a grave incident.
+As a result, I face difficulties within society.
+I cannot find peace; I want to be forgotten".
+His proposed name was widely circulated in the Turkish press.